dtolabs/dukesbank/README.md

    * SSH Key:  dukesbank.dtolabs.com_rsa  (can send if you need it)
    * Search for "dukesbank.dtolabs.com" in instances search bar will list the dukesbank instances: build, repo, deploy, app

-Source Control Info:  git://github.com/connaryscott/dukesbank.git, should be forked back to DTOLabs

-Configure elastic IPs for:  build, repo, deploy, and app as shown here:
+Configure elastic IPs for:  build, repo, deploy, and app as shown here via the EC2 Console:

 build i-276d1f5c (Jenkins)
    * ElasticIP:  75.101.135.178    build.dukesbank.dtolabs.com